-Delivering environmental water to the Macquarie Marshes is also expected to:
+Depending on the volume of water available, delivering environmental water to the Macquarie Marshes may also:

-- meet baseflow requirements in the mid-Macquarie River (Action 1 Appendix 3) - support native fish condition, movement and spawning opportunities in the mid-Macquarie River by managing the hydrograph to provide suitable flows (Actions 2 and 3 Appendix 3) - contribute to seasonal freshes in the lower Macquarie River and support some connectivity with the Barwon River (Action 8 Appendix 3) - support values of the Ramsar site within the Marshes, such as maintaining core areas of semi-permanent wetlands (including reeds and red gum forest), providing habitat for migratory waterbirds and native fish, and promoting biological diversity.
+- meet baseflow requirements in the mid-Macquarie River (Action 1 Appendix 3) - support native fish condition, movement and spawning opportunities in the mid-Macquarie River by managing the hydrograph to provide suitable flows (Actions 2 and 3 Appendix 3) - support values of the Ramsar site within the Marshes, such as maintaining core areas of semi-permanent wetlands (including reeds, water couch and red gum forest), providing habitat for migratory waterbirds and native fish, and promoting biological diversity.

-The delivery of environmental water to support the Macquarie Marshes is scalable, depending on the volume of water available and catchment conditions (Action 6 - Appendix 3).
+The delivery of Commonwealth and NSW environmental water to support the Macquarie Marshes is scalable, depending on the volume of water available and catchment conditions (Action 6 - Appendix 3).
 The volume of water required to meet the demands described may also vary, depending on antecedent conditions.
+Should conditions and water availability improve, and new allocations are made available for use, there may be opportunities to meet other demands in the catchment, for example, up to 19,000 ha (pink inundation zone), or to provide freshes to support native fish.
+Following increased water availability, the Commonwealth Environmental Water Office would consult with delivery partners and the EFRG to determine priorities for use.